 Even better, Calibre converts your books into almost any format.
 You can customize title covers and get data about each book by automatically syncing to online booksellers.
 Caliber even downloads magazines and newspapers.

-E-books can be downloaded on most digital devices, but it’s specific gadgets like Amazon’s Kindle with screens that make reading books easier on the eyes.
-Might as well check out some options when you can, before your time gets otherwise “booked.”
+They can be downloaded on most digital devices, but specific gadgets like Amazon’s Kindle with big screens make reading eBooks easier on the eyes.
+You might as well check out some options when you can before your time gets otherwise “booked.”